atomix/atomix/README.md

 log prior to the partition healing, that server will never receive the tombstone and thus not clean all prior `put` commands.

-Some systems like [Kafka](http://kafka.apache.org/) handle tombstones by aging them out of the log after a large interval of time, meaning tombstones must be handled within a bounded timeframe.
+Some systems like [Kafka](http://kafka.apache.org/) handle tombstones by aging them out of the log after a large interval of time, meaning tombstones must be handled within a bounded time frame.
 Copycat opts to ensure that tombstones have been persisted on all servers prior to cleaning them from the log.

 In order to handle log cleaning for tombstones, Copycat extends the Raft protocol to keep track of the highest index in the